NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/DicomSeriesClassificationAndVisualizationOfParameters/README.md

 To use and develop AI methods, significant data curation is required.
 In some cases like prostate cancer segmentation, clinicians often use multiple MRI sequences for diagnosis such as T2, diffusion-weighted series, and derived maps.

 Unfortunately, the information describing the sequences is often missing or incorrect, as it's prone to errors from technicians.
-The proper sequence could be analyzed visually, but this is cumbersome if thousands or scans need to be analyzed.
+The proper sequence could be analyzed visually, but this is cumbersome if thousands of scans need to be analyzed.
 Therefore, automatic methods for determining the right series are of interest.

-We propose methods to aid in the curation of DICOM data, as well as aids to help in visualization of DICOM parameters.
+We propose methods to aid in the curation of DICOM data, as well as aids to help in vizualization of DICOM parameters.

 ## Objective